Coco Austin: Personal life

 Austin was married to Mike Williams from 1999 to 2001.

 Austin and rapper-actor Tracy "Ice-T" Marrow were married in January 2002.
 They renewed their vows in Hollywood on June 4, 2011.
 In 2006, they made their home in a penthouse apartment they owned in North Bergen, New Jersey.
-In 2012, they began building a five-bedroom house in Edgewater, New Jersey, which was expected to be completed by the end of that year; they actually moved into the house during 2018 and 2019.
+In 2012, they began building a five-bedroom house in Edgewater, New Jersey, which was expected to be completed by the end of that year.

 On November 28, 2015, they had a daughter, Chanel Nicole.